 If you like to grow plants in water, you will love propagating and growing Sansevierias in water.
 You can just keep them in water, which is my favorite way to grow certain houseplants!

-Many showy variegated varieties such as Sansevieria “Moonshine” with dark margins, or Sansevieria “Laurentii” or “Gold Flame” with yellow stripes etc, will most likely revert to the common green Sansevieria and lose the color margins when propagated from leaf cuttings.
+Many showy variegated snake plant varieties such as Sansevieria “Moonshine” with dark margins, or Sansevieria “Laurentii” or “Gold Flame” with yellow stripes etc, will not keep the variegation of the mother plants.
+The plant babies will most likely revert to the common green Sansevieria and lose the color margins when propagated from single leaf cuttings.

 If you want to keep the unique patterns of the original variety, you will need to use method number 3: propagate by division.

 You may also love: How to grow indoor plants easily in water!

 How to propagate Sansevieria leaf cuttings in soil.